 The aggregation has two practical implications:

-Within the six-slot cap, you can mix drawdown variants and account sizes freely.
+Within the six-slot cap, you can mix routes and account sizes freely.
 The choice is per-account at signup, not per-trader.
 Practical examples:

-• A trader might keep all six slots on the same variant ($50K Static across the board) for consistency.
+- A trader might keep all six slots on the same route ($50K Quick Pay across the board, all set to EOD trailing) for consistency.

-The full drawdown variant comparison is in TradeDay drawdown types comparison.
-The starting-balance lock-in mechanic that applies to trailing variants is in TradeDay maximum drawdown rule.
+The full route and trailing-type comparison is in TradeDay drawdown types comparison.
+The starting-balance lock-in mechanic that applies to the trailing routes is in TradeDay maximum drawdown rule.

 Common Multi-Account Mistake Patterns